-• Concern America's Innovative Primary Health Care Model was selected as a semi-finalist for the Buckminster Fuller Challenge a second year in a row !
+• Concern America's Innovative Health Promoter Practitioner Model was selected for a third time as a semi-finalist for the Buckminster Fuller Challenge!
 Read the Press Release and visit the Buckminster Fuller Challenge site to read about Concern America's submission.
-Finalists will be announced in May.

 Concern America is an international development and refugee aid organization that provides long-term, community-based development and support to economically impoverished communities throughout the world.
 What distinguishes the work of Concern America is its belief that the transformation of impoverished communities comes from engaging local members in the solutions to their problems.
 Concern America does this by training community members in health, education, construction, and income-generation, so that the villagers themselves become the health care providers, educators, well-diggers, cooperative members, etc.

 Since its establishment in 1972, Concern America has worked in fifteen countries on three continents, making a measurable difference in the lives of more than two million people in thousands of communities.
 In this country, Concern America infuses a global perspective into social justice education, health, and fair-trade programs.
 Concern America is based in Santa Ana, California.

 • The next Education Night will be on Friday, January 30, and will be a premiere of Concern America's new documentary on weaving cooperatives in Mexico, "Weaving Together Our Stories."

 • It's time again for the annual Walk Out of Poverty on Saturday, March 28, 2015!
 More information and downloads HERE.

 • Take a moment to read a moving story from our work in Mozambique in honor of World AIDS Day on December 1.

 • Get monthly updates on the work of Concern America through our new "Beats from a Global Heart" e-newsletter!